frog-ny/component-template/README.md

 Custom Elements info from [Google](https://developers.google.com/web/fundamentals/web-components/customelements)

+[Custom Elements Everywhere](https://custom-elements-everywhere.com/) tracks compatibility with .js frameworks along with issues.
+They have a github repo that shows their testing criteria.

 Custom Elements [caniuse](https://caniuse.com/#search=custom%20elements) **Note** on caniuse that there is a v0 and v1 spec for custom elements.
 We're using v1.

 Also, the support issues differentiate between **Autonomous Custom Elements** and **Customized built-in elements**. **Autonomous** means you're defining a new tag, **Customized** means you're extending the capabilities of an existing tag (eg. button or img). **Customized** isn't widely supported and we should avoid using it.